tercenya/compendium/TEXT.md

   </tbody>
 </table>

+Each of these limits apply per region.
-A point to stress is that that you will likely run into these limits if you open your website to the public or you are iteratively [data mining](/guides/datamining) the API.

-These limits apply per region.
-Note that the Development Key's usage fairly limited, but should be enough for proof of concept or personal use.
+NOTE!
+You will likely run into the limits on a Development key if you open your website to the public or you are iteratively [data mining](/guides/datamining) the API.
+Even though the Development Key's usage is fairly limited, it should be enough for a proof of concept or personal project.

 The next section deals with how to Submit Your Application in order to receive a Production Key, but there are additional requirements you and your application must meet.

 ## Submitting your application